 Dr. Stephen Suryasentana is a Chancellor's Fellow (Lecturer or US-equivalent: tenure-track Assistant Professor), at the University of Strathclyde, and the leader of AutoGeo Lab.
 Before joining Strathclyde, he was a Junior Research Fellow at Wolfson College, Oxford.
-Dr. Suryasentana completed a DPhil (PhD) in Engineering Science from University of Oxford, a BEng in Civil Engineering (First Class Honours; Faculty of Engineering, Computing and Mathematics Medal) from University of Western Australia and a BBA from the National University of Singapore.
-He was previously a visiting student at the University of Illinois at Urbana Champaign, and his research has been awarded prizes from the Society for Underwater Technology and the Australian Geomechanics Society.
+Dr. Suryasentana completed a DPhil (PhD) in Engineering Science from University of Oxford, a BEng in Civil Engineering (First Class Honours; Faculty of Engineering, Computing and Mathematics Medal) from University of Western Australia.
+His research has been awarded prizes from the Society for Underwater Technology and the Australian Geomechanics Society.
 Beyond academia, Dr. Suryasentana also has direct working experience in the offshore and mining industry.

 Dr. Stephen Suryasentana

 At AutoGeo Lab, we aim to build a unique culture where researchers and industry partners work together to identify the most important problems, and design rigorous solutions that make a real impact.
 If you have a potential research topic or industry-facing problem, please get in touch and we can discuss potential pathways of collaboration that work best for you.